Guidelines for External case managers who provide services to injured workers.

 What can the agent pay for in relation to external case management?

 The Agent may pay for external case management where:

-- the injured worker is eligible for the Community Integration Program (for eligibility criteria see Section 7.13 in Online Claims Manual)
+the injured worker is eligible for the Community Integration Program (for eligibility criteria see online claims manual)

 Are there any exceptions?